-Try adapting the Python code below so that the user is asked to re-enter the number until it is an integer.
-To run the code in the browser, press Ctrl + Enter.
+Find the syntax error in the code below, then try adapting the Python code below so that the user is asked to re-enter the number until it is an integer.
+You can run the code in the browser.

 The term concatenation refers to creating a string by joining two or more strings together.
 In the pseudocode below, the string is joined to a string variable to create a single string.